dotimus/usignal/README.md

 copyright Pedro Simoes
-Licensed as mit or apache or lgpl v2+ or gpl v2+ choose your poison what, no bsd, not at the moment, ill think about it.
+Licensed as mit or apache or lgpl v2+ or gpl v2+ choose your poison what, no bsd, not at the moment, i'll think about it.

 what, no emit function? why if you can just call the slot...

 what makes more sense signal.on_click.emit() or just signal.on_click() ....

 Example usage

 ```c++